Curriculum

 https://sites.google.com/education.vic.gov.au/stem/home/macedon-primary-school

-At Macedon Primary School all students participate in weekly Indonesian language classes in a dedicated language learning space.
-Learning focuses on exploration and creativity and activities include creating and sharing stories, word and number games, role-plays and inquiry tasks.
+At Macedon Primary School, all students participate in weekly French language classes in a dedicated language learning space.
+Learning focuses on exploration and creativity, with activities including storytelling, word and number games, role-plays, songs, and inquiry tasks.

-Learning another language enhances students’ ability to think and reflect about the workings of language, and to develop mental flexibility and problem-solving strategies.
-Through the study of Indonesian language, students also develop the interpersonal skills and cultural awareness necessary to be successful global citizens.
+Learning another language enhances students’ ability to think and reflect on how language works, while also building mental flexibilty and problem-solving skills.
+Through the study of French language, students develop interpersonal skills and cutural awareness that are essential for thriving as global citizens.

 Visual Arts